By Christina Cable, DVM, DACVS

 Can you please tell me what foal heat diarrhea is, and what causes it?
 Some people say it's because of the mare's hormones being transferred in her milk during foal heat, but other people have said that is an old wives' tale.

-The main distinguishing factor between foal heat diarrhea and other infectious causes of diarrhea--such as rotavirus or a bacterium such as Salmonella--is systemic illness.
-Foals experiencing foal heat diarrhea are not systemically ill, meaning they do not have a fever, they remain bright and alert, and they continue to nurse well and remain active.
-Foals with infectious causes of diarrhea usually will be depressed and quiet, they do not nurse well, and they usually have a fever.
-Furthermore, foals with foal heat diarrhea have a mild, self-limiting diarrhea, whereas foals with infectious causes often have profuse, watery diarrhea.
+The main distinguishing factor between foal heat diarrhea and other infectious causes of diarrhea (diarrhea caused by bacterial or viruses) is systemic illness.
+Foals experiencing foal heat diarrhea are not systemically ill, meaning, they do not have a fever, they remain bright and alert, and they continue to nurse well and are active.
+Foals with infectious causes of diarrhea most often will be depressed and quiet, they do not nurse well, and they may have a fever.
+Furthermore, foals with foal heat diarrhea generally have mild, self-limiting diarrhea, whereas foals with infectious causes often have profuse, watery diarrhea.

-Veterinarians believe that foal heat diarrhea does not result in the foal's becoming systemically ill because the diarrhea is caused by the changing bacterial flora within the foal's gastrointestinal (GI ) tract, rather than an infection of the GI tract from pathogenic (disease causing) bacteria or viruses.
-As the foal's normal resident bacterial florae change, it causes a transitory diarrhea, which resolves in a few days without treatment.
+Veterinarians believe that foal heat diarrhea does not result in the foal's becoming overtly ill because the diarrhea is caused by the changing bacterial flora within the foal's gastrointestinal (GI ) tract, rather than an infection of the GI tract from pathogenic (disease-causing) bacteria or virus.
+As the foal's normal resident bacterial flora changes, it causes a transitory secretory diarrhea, which resolves in a few days usually without requiring treatment (3).

 You often will see young foals during this time period, eating feces from their dam.
-Although this behavior is not particularly pleasing to watch, it is normal for young foals, as we believe this is the way young foals populate their GI tract with the bacteria that are in their environment.
+Although this behavior is not particularly pleasing to watch, it is normal for foals, as we believe this is the way young foals populate their GI tract with healthy bacteria.

-Foals at this age also can succumb to other, more serious forms of diarrhea.
-There are several ways to tell the difference.
+Foals at this age, however, can succumb to other, more serious forms of diarrhea; and there are several ways to tell the difference.
 First, determine if your foal has a fever.
 A foal's normal rectal temperature is between 99° and 101.5º F. Second, monitor your foal to make sure he/she is nursing adequately.
 If the foal is not nursing several times an hour, or if the mare's udder is very full and possibly dripping milk, then most likely the foal is not nursing adequately and is sick.
 Third, monitor your foal for diarrhea.
-Foals which are nursing will produce a yellowish, pasty manure (milk feces), which is totally normal.
-Foals with diarrhea will have more watery, yellow-brown feces that often stains their hindquarters.
+Foals, which are nursing, will produce a yellowish, pasty manure (milk feces), which is totally normal.
+Foals with diarrhea will have more watery, yellow-brown feces that often cover their hindquarters.

 Foal heat diarrhea usually results in only mildly loose or slightly watery diarrhea.
 Foals with other causes of diarrhea often will have profusely watery diarrhea.
 Foals with foal heat diarrhea rarely need treatment.
 However, treatment with Bio-sponge® paste, which is composed of a natural clay called Di-Tri-Octahedral Smectite, has been shown in several studies to be effective at adsorption of harmful toxins in the equine GI tract (4) and is what we use most often when treatment for foal heat diarrhea is requested by an owner.
 Antibiotics are not required for treatment of true foal heat diarrhea.

-If your foal has any of these signs, or if you are unsure about your foal's diarrhea, your veterinarian should be called to examine the foal immediately, as foals with infectious forms of diarrhea will need prompt treatment with antibiotics, intravenous fluids and possibly other medications to support the GI tract.
+If your foal has any of the signs of systemic illness, however, or if you are unsure about your foal's diarrhea, your veterinarian should be asked to examine the foal immediately, as foals with infectious forms of diarrhea will need prompt treatment likely with antibiotics, intravenous fluids and possibly other medications to support the GI tract.

-As a sidenote--one of the tell-tale signs of foals which have had diarrhea is the loss of hair on the foal's backside.
-This is called skin scald and is a result of skin irritation from the diarrhea.
-Skin scald can be prevented by using petroleum jelly applied on both sides of the foal’s backside two to three times a day.
-This treatment prevents the diarrhea from contacting the foal's skin and causing scalding.
-If the foal is already covered with feces, wash the foal's backside and tail with a mild soap, dry with a soft towel, then apply the petroleum jelly.
+As a side note--one of the more obvious signs of foals, that have had diarrhea, is the loss of hair on the foal's backside.
+This is called skin scald and is a result of skin irritation from diarrhea contacting the skin.
+Using petroleum jelly applied on both sides of the foal’s backside, two to three times a day can prevent skin scald.
+This treatment prevents diarrhea from contacting the foal's skin.
+If the foal is already covered with feces, wash the foal's backside and tail with a mild soap, dry with a soft towel, then apply, the petroleum jelly.
 Please always cover your hands with disposable gloves and wash your hands thoroughly after handling a foal with any type of diarrhea even foal heat diarrhea.
-Even with the use of the petroleum jelly, washing usually is necessary at least once a day.
+Even with the use of petroleum jelly, washing the foal is usually necessary at least once a day.